Rightsizing Tips: Spices

 - Erma Bombeck

-Ms. Bombeck is right - Egyptians did get buried with their spices, but unlike the herbs and spices in our kitchen cabinets, their spices were freshly acquired.
+Ms. Bombeck is right - Egyptians did get buried with their spices, but unlike the herbs and spices in our kitchen cabinets, their spices were never again used for cooking!

 How long do spices last?

 While spices do not "expire" the way other perishable foods do, it is worth noting that flavors change over time and herbs and spices lose their potency, their umph, if you like, and become "not that great".
 Most containers have a "freshness" date stamped on them.
 Use that as your starting point when calculating the age of each spice.
-If the container does not display a date, best discard it.
+If the container does not display a date, best discard it and replace it with a freshly purchased one.

 According to McCormick & Company, Inc., the only items with an indefinite shelf life are salt and Vanilla Extract.
 Here are the general guidelines for other residents of your spice cabinet: